-The Wheaten is one of three long-legged terriers that originated in Ireland some 200 years ago, along with the Kerry Blue and the appropriately-named Irish Terrier breed.
+The Wheaten is one of three long-legged terriers that originated in Ireland some 200 years ago, along with the Kerry Blue, Glen of Imaal, and the appropriately-named Irish Terrier breed.
 All three dogs were bred as farm dogs that were responsible for tasks such as ratting, herding, guarding the chicken coop, and even bird-dogging.
 When their day’s work was complete, these dogs were more than happy to curl up beside their owners, and to this day they continue to be both an alert, sturdy working breed as well as a loving, affectionate family pet.

 The breed was considered to be a "poor man’s dog," in Ireland; as an all-purpose farm dog, the Wheaten's primary mission in life was to patrol small farms and eliminate vermin, help herd sheep, and go on hunting expeditions with their owners.
 As such, these square, medium-sized dogs have historically been steady, strong, and self-confident, and always alert to their surroundings...which means they are excellent watchdogs.

 The first Wheatens to arrive in the United States were brought by Lydia Vogel of Massachusetts in the 1940s, when she imported a litter of six puppies that were first exhibited at Westminster the following year.
 However, it wasn’t until the 1950s that the breed began to grow in popularity when the Gramachree Kennel of New York, owned by the O’Connor family, and the Sunset Hills Kennel of Connecticut, owned by the Arnold family, began competing in the American Kennel Club’s (AKC) miscellaneous class.
 As a result, the O’Connors and the Arnolds are often credited with the establishment of the Soft Coated Wheaten Terrier in the United States.